 Various types of remote sensing data can be used for crop management, depending on the specific application and the type of crop being monitored.
 Optical sensors, such as those used in satellite imagery, can provide information about vegetation health, biomass, and growth patterns.
 Thermal sensors can be used to measure soil moisture and crop water stress, while radar sensors can penetrate clouds and provide information about soil moisture, surface roughness, and biomass.

-Applications of remote sensing in crop management
+Agricultural Applications of remote sensing in crop management

 - Monitoring crop growth and health

 - Assessing nutrient and water levels in the soil